2/2/2021

 Will Turner

-Morning everyone.
-I have quite a few questions but given that we could only ask one, I'm going to start off with a question on working capital and what are your expectations for working capital going into 2021 and beyond?
-And the reason why I ask is because obviously the industry kind of got caught out in the summer with the low inventory levels and also with the logistic costs increases and logistic issues that we've had recently, perhaps your suppliers aren't that willing for you to push out from them in terms of payable terms in the near term.
+Morning, everyone.
+I have quite a few questions, but given that we could only ask one, I'm going to start off with a question on working capital.
+And what are your expectations for working capital going into 2021 and beyond?
+And the reason why I ask is because obviously the industry kind of got caught out in the summer with the low inventory levels.
+And then also with the logistic cost increases and logistic issues that we've had recently, perhaps your suppliers aren't that willing for you to push out on them in terms of payable terms in the near term.
 So how do you see working capital progressing over the next couple of years?

 speaker